netlas-io/netlas-io/README.md

 ## Netlas.io is paid?

 Netlas has a "Community" subscription.
 It becomes available immediately after registration and allows you to make **50 requests to the platform per day for free**.
-[Try now]([https://app.netlas.io/plans/](https://app.netlas.io/host/))
+[Try now](https://app.netlas.io/host/)

-For a commercial usa you need to pay for a "Freelancer", "Business", "Corporate" or "Enterprise" subscriptions.
+For a commercial usage you need to pay for a "Freelancer", "Business", "Corporate" or "Enterprise" subscriptions.
 You can also get a subscription for free if you are a blogger who writes or makes videos about cybersecurity.
 [More details here](https://app.netlas.io/plans/)